sowsri1218/AWSAlertWizard/README.md

 ### 4. Verify Email Address in SES
 - Go to the SES Console and verify the sender and receiver email addresses under **Verified Identities**.

-### 5. Automate with EventBridge
+### 5. Automate with CloudWatch EventRule
-- Create a scheduled rule in EventBridge to trigger the Lambda function daily.
+- Create a scheduled rule in CloudWatch to trigger the Lambda function at specified intervals.

 ## Usage